ravirv09/ML-pro/README.md

 # ML-pro
-This is project sample for hand written recognition using neural network for the dataset of this project you can visit    https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format?resource=download
+This is  a project sample for hand written recognition using neural network for the dataset of this project you can visit    https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format?resource=download